Looking for more in Scotland's Stories?

 ‘Mum, the kids at school keep telling me to kill myself, and sometimes I think they might be right.’

-Then the first place I had inquired about, but had been too late for, reached back out to me and said the people who wanted it had backed out.
+Then the first place I had inquired about, but had been too late for, became available again.
 I was delighted.
-He gave me a virtual tour and was very pleasant on the phone.
+The estate agent gave me a virtual tour and was very pleasant on the phone.
 I had never been to Ayr before, only to Edinburgh.
 I was taking a huge risk: new place, new job role, new school for my son.
 I know it could have ended so badly.
 It wasn’t a rational choice, but my son needed to be away from the people who made him feel so badly.
 I felt I couldn’t protect him, and we had more to gain than we had to lose.

 We packed our stuff and hopped on the boat.
-It was February, the weather was awful, the rain was like water balloons being dropped on us from childish students in the clouds.
+It was February and the weather was awful.
+The rain was like water balloons being dropped on us from childish students in the clouds.
 The rocking of the boat made me… let’s just say uneasy.
 The drive to the house was in darkness and I hadn’t seen it in the flesh.
 We arrived at 7am and took a walk on the beach.
 The wind was howling, my hat blew away and my son ran to the swing and shouted to the sky.

 ‘Woo hoo!
 Scotland!’
 With the biggest smile I had seen in years.